What is Carpal Tunnel Syndrome (CTS)?

 - Minimal pain medication utilized

-With Micro-invasive CTR you’ll have immediate motion so you can focus on getting back to your life and the activities you love.2,3 If you have carpal tunnel syndrome and are considering a surgical procedure, Micro-invasive CTR with the SX-One MicroKnife™ may be right for you.
+Ultrasound-guided CTR allows most patients to enjoy immediate motion so they can focus on getting back to their lives and the activities they love.2,3 If you have carpal tunnel syndrome and are considering a surgical procedure, Micro-invasive CTR may be right for you.

 - Nakamichi K, Tachibana S, Ida M. Percutaneous carpal tunnel release compared with mini-open release using ultrasonographic guidance for both techniques.
 J Hand Surg.
 2010;35A:437-445.